 As required under the terms of the registration rights agreement relating to the New 2024 Notes, on March 22, 2019, the Company filed with the SEC its registration Statement on Form S-4, as amended on July 3, 2019 (the "Exchange Offer S-4"), relating to the exchange offer of the New 2024 Notes for substantially identical notes registered under the Securities Act of 1933, as amended.
-The Exchange Offer S-4 was declared effective by the SEC on July 11, 2019 and the Company commenced the Exchange Offer on July 12, 2019.
-The Company expects to close the Exchange Offer in August 2019.
+The Exchange Offer S-4 was declared effective by the SEC on July 11, 2019 and the Company closed the Exchange Offer on August 12, 2019.